Your cart is currently empty!

 Drawing a comparison between the neural network model and the response surface model (RSM) resulting from traditional DOE methods proves insightful.
 The RSM is demonstrated in Figure 2, where the variable PH Time signifies the circuit board’s preheat time in seconds and variable D represents the distance from the preheat element in centimeters.
 In this RSM, the zero point for PH Time is 45 seconds, and for PH Distance, it’s 22.5 centimeters.
 The surface outlined by the neural network differs slightly, but both models guide the settings for PH Time and PH Distance to similar levels and predict comparable defect rates.

-Neural net software allows “What if?” analysis, as shown in Figure 3.
-By using What if? you can conduct virtual DOE by designing proper experiments just as you would design real-world experiments.
-However, rather than using the inputs to conduct experiments on the actual process, you feed the inputs into the neural net What if? analysis.
-The outputs from the neural net are analyzed just as you would analyze the results of real experiments.
-In other words, they are entered into your DOE software, and statistical tests are made on the results.
+Neural network software offers the capability for “What if?” analysis, as demonstrated in Figure 3.
+With “What if?” functionality, you can implement virtual DOE, designing appropriate experiments just as you would in actual scenarios.
+However, instead of using inputs to run experiments on the real process, you feed them into the neural network’s “What if?” analysis.
+The outcomes from the neural network are evaluated as you would assess the results of tangible experiments.
+Essentially, they are input into your DOE software, and conclusions are drawn from the results.

 Given that I constructed the model using happenstance data, it’s crucial to validate the results.
 DOE methods used on the actual process can provide the necessary experimental validation; the model should serve as the initial point for these experiments.
 If the data is indeed valid, the neural network-based VDOE will kick off the experiment much closer to the optimum, significantly minimizing the amount of real-world experimenting needed.
 The resultant cost savings will enable more experiments within your DOE budget, thereby facilitating quicker improvements.